Mojsije Veresić

-Mojsije Veresić (Stragari, in the Kragujevac district, 1835 – Belgrade, 4 October 1896) was a Bishop of Negotin who was appointed by the Cabinet of Milan Piroćanac as the administrator of the metropolitanate of Belgrade after the sacking of Metropolitan Mihailo Jovanović in 1881.
+Mojsije Veresić (1835 – 4 October 1896) was a Bishop of Negotin who was appointed by the Cabinet of Milan Piroćanac as the administrator of the metropolitanate of Belgrade after the sacking of Metropolitan Mihailo Jovanović in 1881.
 In 1883, he was replaced by Teodosije Mraović.
 The early 1880s was a period in Serbia called the "Church Crisis" which lasted until 1889 when Mihailo Jovanović was elected Metropolitan for the second time.

 Life and work

 Mojsije was born in Stragari in the Kragujevac district as Maksim Veresić to parents Jovan and Stana Veresić.
 Upon completion of elementary school, he was admitted to the monastery of the Annunciation Monastery at Rudnik.
 It was there that Archimandrite Vasily, the head of the monastery, encouraged him to study theology.

 Sometime later he was elevated to deacon by the bishop Mihailo Jovanović of Šabac.
 The bishop then sent him to Imperial Russia to study at the Kiev Theological Academy.

 After graduation, he was appointed a clerk of the Belgrade Consistory in 1862.